varunprajan/varunprajan.github.io/_posts/2021-08-13-sic-transit.markdown

 Data changes over time: old data sources are deprecated, new data sources are added, attributes are modified, event semantics and data models are evolved, and so on.
 How do we avoid the maintenance "tax" associated with keeping our downstream models, dashboards, and ad-hoc queries up-to-date with these changes?

 The solution is obvious conceptually, even if it is not obvious how to implement it.
-We need to create an interface for data access that differs from the data's underlying representation.
+We need to separate the form of the data from its function: how the data is represented in a database from how it is accessed.
 This is much like how an API ("application programming interface") provides methods for interacting with a service that are logically separated from the computations occurring within the service itself.
 As a programmer, I do not care how the data for the exchange rate between US and Canadian dollars is stored, so long as I can retrieve it on a particular day.
 This provides the API developer the freedom to modify the data store without impacting the programmer's code.
 Quite similarly, we would like an interface for data access that a dashboard developer can use without needing to know about changes to data sources, data models, event semantics, etc.

 At this point, it is worth being somewhat more concrete, because the statements above are probably too broad and vague to be practically useful.
 Let's start with some definitions and distinctions.